ANXS/git/README.md

 #### Requirements & Dependencies
 - Tested on Ansible 1.4 or higher
-- Ansibles.build-dependencies for building git from source.
+- ANXS.build-dependencies for building git from source.

 #### Variables